-As the old saying goes, you need to spend money to make money and this certainly applies to Google Ads.
-With pay per click (PPC) advertising, you only get as much as you put in.
+As the old saying goes, you need to spend money to make money, which certainly applies to Google Ads.
+With pay-per-click (PPC) advertising, you only get as much as you put in.

 Want to stop wasting all that ad spend and see some better ROI?
 We’ve compiled a beginner’s guide to Google Ads featuring some of the most common mistakes we see from clients to help you get started.

 Make sure you use the right keyword types